 We believe the rapid action of Technosphere Insulin may be related to the unique aspects of both the carrier molecule as well as the insulin in our formulation.
 Our Technosphere formulation technology is centered on a class of pH-sensitive organic molecules that are designed to self-assemble into small carrier particles.
 Under mildly acidic conditions, these carrier particles assume a solid state, but at a more neutral pH they spontaneously dissociate into a liquid.
 Certain drugs, such as insulin, can be loaded onto these particles by combining mildly acidic solutions of the drug and the Technosphere material to form a mixture, which is then dried to form a powder.
 The structural characteristics of loaded Technosphere particles (i.e., particle size and surface topography) impart aerodynamic properties that enable them to fly deep into the lungs.
 Our laboratory studies indicate that Technosphere particles, unlike penetration enhancers, do not affect the tight junctions between cells, do not alter cell permeability and do not cause disruption of cell membranes.
-Instead, the Technosphere particles instantaneously change from a powder to a liquid upon contact with the neutral pH of the moist lung surface, allowing insulin to move rapidly down its concentration gradient into the bloodstream without any active assistance or enhancement.
+Instead, the Technosphere particles instantaneously change from a assistance or enhancement.